Palace: Israel/Palestine

-In Israel there are a number of magnificent buildings that are not considered "palaces", but they have the grandeur of a typical palace, and serve as residences, such as the House of Yehudayoff Hefetz, and the Sergei courtyard in Jerusalem.
+There are a number of magnificent 19th-century buildings that are not considered "palaces", but have the grandeur of a typical palace, such as the Yehudayoff-Hefetz residence, and the Sergei Courtyard in Jerusalem.

 Japan

-Of the palaces in Japan, many of them are located in Tokyo, such as the Tokyo Imperial Palace, which houses Japan’s royal family.
-The Imperial palace was built on the site of Edo Castle.
+Of the palaces in Japan, many are located in Tokyo, such as the Tokyo Imperial Palace, which houses Japan's royal family.
+The imperial palace was built on the site of Edo Castle.
 Other Japanese palaces are located in Kyoto, the former capital of Japan.
 Most Japanese palaces are built in a "castle" style formation, as a large pagoda.
 This helps reinforce the palace from earthquakes.

 Korea

-Korea has used many palaces since the ancient times, although many were destroyed.
+Korea has used many palaces since ancient times, although many have been destroyed.
 Palaces were built within, but not limited to Seoul, Kaeseong, Pyeongyang, Gyeongju, and Buyeo, as well as in various cities located outside of modern Korea.
-Today, only Joseon Dyansty palaces are still intact, even then, very downsized due to years of colonialism, war, and neglect.
+Today, only Joseon dynasty palaces are still intact, even then, very downsized due to years of colonialism, war, and neglect.
 The most emblematic of these surviving palaces is the Gyeongbokgung, the primary palace of the Joseon Dynasty.
 Other examples include the Changdeokgung, Changgyeonggung, Deoksugung, and Gyeonghuigung.
-All of these are from the Joseon Dynasty and survive to this day, though many had to be reconstructed during the recent decades following their destruction during the colonial period.
-Other famous examples include the Manwoldae, the palace of the Goryeo Dynasty located in Kaeseong, the Banwolseong, the palace of Silla located in Gyeongju, and Anhak Palace, the palace of Goguryeo located in Pyeongyang.
+All of these are from the Joseon dynasty and survive to this day, though many had to be reconstructed during the recent decades following their destruction during the colonial period.
+Other famous examples include the Manwoldae, the palace of the Goryeo dynasty located in Kaeseong, the Banwolseong, the palace of Silla located in Gyeongju, and Anhak Palace, the palace of Goguryeo located in Pyeongyang.

 Lebanon

 Palaces have existed in Lebanon since the time of the Phoenicians.
-Almost all of the palaces of Ancient Phoenicia have been destroyed.
+Almost all of the palaces of ancient Phoenicia have been destroyed.

 During the Renaissance palaces were built in Lebanon, especially in the Chouf region of Mount Lebanon.
 Lebanese palaces are very diverse architecturally, being influenced by Arabs, Italians, French, Persians, Turkish and East Asians.
 This is seen in the Beiteddine Palace, which is a mixture of traditional Lebanese, Italian, Arabic and Persian architecture.

-Today in Lebanon there are at least ten buildings that can be classified as palaces, including the Beiteddine Palace, Grand Serail (one of the largest in the world), Baabda Palace, Sursock Museum, and Fakhreddine Palace.
+Today in Lebanon there are at least ten buildings that can be classified as palaces, including the Beiteddine Palace, Grand Serail (one of the largest in the world), Baabda Palace, Sursock Museum, Seraglio of Baabda and Fakhreddine Palace.